pascallaliberte/sharpen.page/understand.md

 <div class="pitch-lead-up-block" markdown="1">
 <div class="situation-quotes" markdown="1">

-> "**This current downturn is no joke**, but people are buying our product for surprising new use cases.
-And they don't seem to be motivated about the same things.
-Should we change our pitch, adjust our support channels too?
+> "This current downturn is no joke, but people are **buying our product for surprising new use cases**.
+And they don't seem to be motivated about the same things. **Should we change our pitch**, adjust our support channels too?
 Are they 'hiring' our product for a new 'job'?"

 </div>
 </div>